Missing persons in Mexico: Advocates for missing people

 A number of women have become advocates for the missing and disappeared in Mexico, referring to themselves as madres buscadoras or "searching mothers".
-Mexican activists who have worked to investigate disappearances have faced multiple challenges, and some have been disappeared or killed themselves, such as Sandra Domínguez.
+Mexican activists who have worked to investigate disappearances have faced multiple challenges, and some have been disappeared or killed themselves, such as Sandra Domínguez and Sandra Luz Hernández.
 In 2019, Human Rights Watch described such advocates as a "moral authority", who could oppose governmental efforts to characterize missing people as criminals.

 Strategies

 Activists have employed various strategies to attempt to locate the remains of missing people, such as using drones to find disturbed ground that may indicate clandestine graves.

 In February 2022, advocates organized a march in honor of the country's missing and disappeared.
 Advocates also mounted marches in Mexico City and other cities on 30 August 2023, the International Day of the Disappeared.

 Many family members have refused to honor their missing relatives at Day of the Dead celebrations, waiting until they receive undeniable proof that the relative is dead.